Validity of relativistic hydrodynamics beyond local equilibrium: Hydrodynamics in D

-The evolution equations \eqref{Eq:ZoHBlkExt} and \eqref{Eq:ZoHShrExt} closely resemble those found in second-order hydrodynamics derived from traditional gradient expansion techniques \cite{Denicol:2010xn,Denicol:2012cn,Jaiswal:2013npa,Jaiswal:2013vta,Panda:2020zhr,Panda:2021pvq}, though it’s important to stress that no approximation has yet been made in the derivation yet.

-To close the system of equations, the higher order moment couplings, $\pi_{-1,1}$ and $\pi_{1,2}$, must be expressed in terms of the hydrodynamic variables $\epsilon$,$\text{n}$, $\Pi$, and $\pi$.
+The detailed derivation and the transport coefficients $\beta_{\pi}$ and $\beta_{\Pi}$ can be found in appendix \ref{Ap:ZpODHyd}.
+The evolution equations \eqref{Eq:ZoHBlkExt} and \eqref{Eq:ZoHShrExt} closely resemble those found in second-order hydrodynamics derived from traditional gradient expansion techniques \cite{Denicol:2010xn,Denicol:2012cn,Jaiswal:2013npa,Jaiswal:2013vta,Panda:2020zhr,Panda:2021pvq}, prior to the implementation of moment closure.
+To close the system of equations, the higher order moment couplings, $\pi_{-1,1}$ and $\pi_{1,2}$, must be expressed in terms of the hydrodynamic variables $\varepsilon$,$\text{n}$, $\Pi$, and $\pi$.
 This can be achieved, in principle, by utilizing the expressions derived in equation \eqref{Eq:MomFormSolTyl},